atlassian-labs/data-center-terraform/docs/docs/userguide/CONFIGURATION.md

 export TF_VAR_bamboo_admin_password=<password>
 ```

-Storing this data as plain-text is not a particular concern for the environment to be deployed, you can also choose to supply the values in `config.tfvars` file.
+If storing this data as plain-text is not a particular concern for the environment to be deployed, you can also choose to supply the values in `config.tfvars` file.
 Uncomment the corresponding line and configure the value there.